-Sometimes a trip to the hospital is planned and anticipated but even with planning it can be a scary experience for you and your child.
-Here are some tips for preparing a child for hospital.
+Sometimes a trip to the hospital is planned and anticipated, but even with planning it can be a scary experience for you and your child.
+Here are some top tips for preparing a child for hospital, shared by other parents.

-Portable DVD players are very handy as long as the DVDs are not about food (Peppa Pig & Family seem to eat in every episode!); the trick is distraction and variety.
+Something to watch stuff on is very handy.
+It used to be portable DVD players but now it’s tablets or phones.
+Just make sure the programmes or movies they watch are not about food (Peppa Pig & Family seem to eat in every episode!); the trick is distraction and variety.

-Take out new one every so often (there can be a lot of waiting around so you want to pass the time)).
+Bring some new toys and games and take out new one every so often.
+There can be a lot of waiting around so you want to pass the time.

 A new colouring book with pens or crayons in a tin or pencil case can be a good distraction.

 #5.
 Tuck in a Pack of Playing Cards